leo-mazz/freshair/README.md

 we encounter an Error 500, caused by
 `ArgumentError (A copy of ApplicationController has been removed from the module tree but is still active!):` An extra refresh should fix.

+If you use Ckeditor for a new field, its layout will be broken (which sucks).
+You'll have to use a hack: edit the file `app/assets/stylesheets/active_admin.scss` and add a new selector like the ones already there (use your browser's code inspector to find the right one).